syncthing/docs/users/stdiscosrv.rst

 By default, Syncthing uses a number of global discovery servers, signified by the entry ``default`` in the list of discovery servers.
-To make Syncthing use your own instance of discosrv, open up Syncthing's web GUI.
-Go to settings, Global Discovery Server and add discosrv's host address to the comma-separated list, e.g. ``https://disco.example.com:8443/v2/``.
-Note that discosrv uses port 8443 by default.
-For discosrv to be available over the internet with a dynamic IP address, you will need a dynamic DNS service.
+To make Syncthing use your own instance of stdiscosrv, open up Syncthing's web GUI.
+Go to settings, Global Discovery Server and add stdiscosrv's host address to the comma-separated list, e.g. ``https://disco.example.com:8443/v2/``.
+Note that stdiscosrv uses port 8443 by default.
+For stdiscosrv to be available over the internet with a dynamic IP address, you will need a dynamic DNS service.

 If you wish to use *only* your own discovery server, remove the ``default``